Towards a Localised S-Matrix Theory: Introduction

-In this article we also study in more detail all emerging quantum phenomena that result from our non-local S-matrix formalism in the context of the solvable QFT model presented in~\cite{Ioannisian:1998ch}.
-In particular, we re-examine the question whether mediators of a particle-mixing system like neutrinos produce an oscillating pattern if they get detected in the Fresnel region.
+In this article we also study in more detail all emerging quantum phenomena that result from our localised S-matrix formalism in the context of the solvable QFT model presented in~\cite{Ioannisian:1998ch}.
+In particular, we re-examine the question whether mediators of a particle-mixing system like neutrinos produce an oscillating pattern their detection occurs in the Fresnel region.
 As well as confirming certain earlier results~\cite{Ioannisian:1998ch} concerning the analytic behaviour of the S-matrix amplitude in the forward Fresnel and Fraunhofer zones, we find several novel features with respect to its angular dependence which have not been discussed in adequate detail before in the literature.
-Most remarkably, we obtain a ``quantum obliquity factor'' in the transition amplitude that suppresses the propagation of the mediator in the backwards direction, when the latter satisfies the on-mass shell (OS) condition.
+Most remarkably, we obtain a ``quantum obliquity factor'' in the transition amplitude that suppresses the propagation of the mediator in the backwards direction, when the latter has real momentum.
 This suppression is achieved without imposing the restrictions owing to the Huygens--Fresnel's principle, but it is rather a consequence of the inherent boundary conditions that the Feynman propagator obeys.
 Thus, an alternative quantum field-theoretic explanation can be obtained for the origin of the obliquity factor in diffractive optics~\cite{Optics_1999}.

-The non-local S-matrix theory that we will be developing here could be utilised at high-energy colliders to describe hadronization in a framework consistent with quantum mechanics, beyond the so-called Lund model~\cite{Andersson:1983ia,Ferreres-Sole:2018vgo}.
-Likewise, short and long baseline neutrino experiments would benefit from the development of a non-local S-matrix theory that will provide a more accurate interpretation of the low-energy neutrino oscillation data.
+The localised S-matrix theory that we will be developing here could be utilised at high-energy colliders to describe hadronization in a framework consistent with quantum mechanics, beyond the so-called Lund model~\cite{Andersson:1983ia,Ferreres-Sole:2018vgo}.
+Likewise, short and long baseline neutrino experiments would benefit from the development of LSMT that will provide a more accurate interpretation of the low-energy neutrino oscillation data.